sawaloneman/subliminal_audio/README.md

 You can choose between manual mode (step-by-step configuration for each run) and auto mode (randomized settings every five minutes).

+If the `OPENAI_API_KEY` environment variable is not set, the agent will prompt you to securely enter the key at runtime.
+When a `GOOGLE_CLIENT_SECRETS` path is supplied, the script launches the standard YouTube OAuth consent flow so you can log in and approve uploads before the automation proceeds.

 ## Features

 - Text to speech conversion